AJAkimana/todo-app/README.md

 ## Quick Start

-The quickest way to setup the boilerplate is as shown below:
+The quickest way to setup the app is as shown below:

 ```
-git clone git@github.com:AJAkimana/express-app-boilerplate.git
+git clone git://github.com/AJAkimana/todo-app.git
-cd express-app-boilerplate
+cd todo-app
 ```

 Install dependencies: